England World Cup Betting Odds

 Lack of Depth at Right-Back

-With Reece James ruled out with a hamstring injury until the later rounds of the tournament, should England get there, Tuchel has a mounting problem at right-back with no natural replacement.
-Tino Livramento was forced to withdraw from the squad through injury along with Jarrel Quansah coming off in the most recent match against Panama.
-Not to mention Trent Alexander-Arnold being left out, the options are light in this position and could cause England problems when facing strong opposition.
+Reece James made his return from a hamstring injury in the quarter-final against Norway, in a timely boost ahead of the semi-final versus Argentina.
+Tuchel had a mounting problem at right-back, with Tino Livramento forced to withdraw from the squad through injury along with Jarrel Quansah suspended for two-matches after his red card.
+Not to mention Trent Alexander-Arnold being left out, the options are light in this position and could cause England problems when facing strong opposition, so the German coach will be hoping James can stay fit from now on.

 Midfield Balance